-I am very new to yoga in general, but what I love about restorative yoga is that there are only about 3-4 poses you are doing in a class.
+I am very new to yoga in general, but what I love about restorative yoga is that you are doing only about 3-4 poses in a class.
 So you only have to worry about getting your body comfortable and lying there.
 You don’t need to be anything to anyone at that moment.

 Your only mission is to be in your body.

 And if you need anything extra to support you, you can ask for it.
-It’s a beautiful reminder to carve out moments for ourselves where we can just be.
+It’s a beautiful reminder to carve out moments where we can simply be.

 2. We are human.